Our Services

 Most cases of sugar-free candy–induced diarrhea improve on their own.
 But if you experience any of the following, it's time to speak to a healthcare professional:

-If you're unsure whether your digestive symptoms require professional attention, try Ubie's free Medically approved LLM Symptom Checker Chat Bot to get personalized guidance on your next steps.
+If you're unsure whether your digestive symptoms require professional attention, take Ubie's free AI-powered symptom checker to receive personalized guidance and understand your next steps.

 Sugar-free candy can be a useful tool for reducing overall sugar intake and managing conditions like diabetes or weight control.
 However, the risk of sugar-free candy and diarrhea means it's not a zero-risk option.
 By understanding the Sorbitol Trap and applying tolerance tips, you can strike a balance between enjoyment and digestive comfort.